Penal system in China: Prison enterprises

 All prisons in China operate businesses which they use to fund their operations.
 Prison officers can earn bonuses for financial and business performance.

 Population

 The prisons which were managed by the Ministry of Justice held 1,649,804 prisoners in mid-2015, resulting in a population rate of 118 per 100,000.
-Adding the number of detainees in Ministry of Public Security's detention centers of 650,000 reported at 2009, would result a total population of 2,300,000, and raise the rate to 164 per 100,000.
+Adding the number of detainees in the Ministry of Public Security's detention centers of 650,000 reported as of 2009, would result a total population of 2,300,000, and raise the rate to 164 per 100,000.

 In the same report, it is noted that female prisoners account for about 6.5%, juvenile for 0.8% and foreigners for 0.4% of the total prisoners population in Ministry of Justice's facilities.

 Investigative detentions

 Public security departments, People's Procuratorates, People's Courts and Supervisory Commissions can issue detention orders, and the detainees are usually held in facilities managed by public security departments, though supervisory commissions usually take care of their own detainees.
 State security department have similar rights and functions as public security departments.

 Delegates of the congress or local people's congress above county-level during their term are exempt from detention or criminal prosecution without prior approval from the standing committee of the corresponding legislature.
 Chinese police and security services routinely make use of torture to obtain confessions and information from detainees.